Max Kepler Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third across all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third among all league pitching staffs.

-- Rays pitchers combine to surrender 150 home runs (one per game), the first-fewest in baseball.
+- The Rays allow the first-fewest home runs in baseball (152 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.